-- 50% Recycled content in all plastic Packaging by June 2026 - All packaging should include disposal and safety information to DFS specifications. - Suppliers should aim to reduce packaging content without compromising on the quality of the product during transit and delivery. - All packaging should be recyclable through the current DFS waste network. - All packaging must be designed to limit risk to human health and in line with our chemical policy (see DFS' Supplier Code of Practice).
+- 50% Recycled content in all plastic Packaging by June 2026, evidenced by Global Recycled Standard (GRS) certification or equivalent. - All packaging should include disposal and safety information to DFS specifications. - Suppliers should aim to reduce packaging content without compromising on the quality of the product during transit and delivery.

+- All packaging should be recyclable through the current DFS waste network. - All packaging must be designed to limit risk to human health and in line with our chemical policy (see DFS' Supplier Code of Practice).